Live-in care costs from The Good Care Group

-There are many factors that impact the cost of live-in care, including the health of the person receiving care, the conditions they are living with and the type of provider you use to receive care in your own home.
+There are many factors that impact live-in carer costs in the UK including the health of the person receiving care, the conditions they are living with and the type of provider you use to receive care in your own home.
 The range of weekly fees will differ dramatically from provider to provider.

 At The Good Care Group our expert care manager will meet with you and your family at home, or in hospital if you are waiting to be discharged to undertake a comprehensive assessment of your needs covering not just your care and support needs, but all your choices, preferences and social requirements and how you wish to live your life in your own home.
 We will then provide a quotation for the live-in care package that will best meet your needs.

 Live-in care costs are quoted as a weekly inclusive price based on a person’s assessed needs – there are no extras.

 This makes it very straightforward for families to plan the annual live-in care cost for their loved one.
 Care homes will charge a weekly fee for care and some separate out the care and accommodation costs, in addition to charging monthly for extras like hairdressing, newspapers, therapy appointments like chiropody and social events and activities.
 This can make it more challenging for families to plan the total cost of care over the course of a year.

 Once the inclusive weekly fee is agreed with you, there will not be an increase in live-in care costs unless there is a significant change to the care your loved one needs.
 Annual inflationary rises in live-care costs are usual practice with all providers in the sector and will need to be considered by families when looking at the longer term.

 What does the cost of live-in care cover on a weekly basis?

 As you consider the cost of live-in care for the older generation, you may be wondering what your care costs cover on a weekly basis.
 At The Good Care Group, our inclusive weekly fee includes all of the following:

 - A live-in care package completely tailored to your unique care needs

 - A fully managed service where we manage and pay your care team